riyadattani/CV/README.md

 #### Makers Academy | Feb 2019 - May 2019

 A 16-week intensive software development bootcamp.
-[Here](https://github.com/riyadattani/makers-portfolio) is a link to my Makers Portfolio specifically highlighting the course goals along with evidence and feedback of how I achieved them.
+[Here](https://github.com/riyadattani/makers-portfolio) is a link to my Makers Portfolio specifically highlighting the course goals along with evidence and feedback on acheiving them.

 - Pair programming, Agile practices and XP values
 - OOP, SOLID, MVC